TuftsBCB/Walker/README.md

   Kohler et al. paper referenced above.
 - A random walk with restart, from a set of seed nodes, on a "tissue-specific" network.
 The network is defined by a "low list" of nodes (i.e. genes) that are not expressed in the tissue of interest.
-This is described in more detail in our paper, which is currently in review.

 Examples of both experiments are described in more detail below.